ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 #### Saving State Upon Loss Recovery {#saving-state-on-loss-recovery}

-If a connection's transport protocol starts a a loss recovery episode that may later be declared spurious (including possibly fast recovery or RTO recovery, depending on the transport protocol), BBR saves information about its current state as follows:
+If a connection's transport protocol starts a loss recovery episode that may later be declared spurious (including possibly fast recovery or RTO recovery, depending on the transport protocol), BBR saves information about its current state as follows: